Aliases for TOP3A Gene

 Previous HGNC Symbols for TOP3A Gene

 This gene encodes a DNA topoisomerase, an enzyme that controls and alters the topologic states of DNA during transcription.
 This enzyme catalyzes the transient breaking and rejoining of a single strand of DNA which allows the strands to pass through one another, thus reducing the number of supercoils and altering the topology of DNA.
 This enzyme forms a complex with BLM which functions in the regulation of recombination in somatic cells.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Mar 2016]

 GeneCards Summary for TOP3A Gene

 TOP3A (DNA Topoisomerase III Alpha) is a Protein Coding gene.
-Diseases associated with TOP3A include Bloom Syndrome and Occupational Dermatitis.
-Among its related pathways are Meiosis and DNA Double-Strand Break Repair.
-GO annotations related to this gene include nucleic acid binding and DNA topoisomerase activity.
+Diseases associated with TOP3A include Microcephaly, Growth Restriction, And Increased Sister Chromatid Exchange 2 and Progressive External Ophthalmoplegia With Mitochondrial Dna Deletions, Autosomal Recessive 5.
+Among its related pathways are DNA Double-Strand Break Repair and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and DNA topoisomerase activity.
 An important paralog of this gene is TOP3B.

 UniProtKB/Swiss-Prot Summary for TOP3A Gene